Mogorović family: Petričević branch

 The branch's name is a patronym from Petar, where suffix "-ichevich" is a diminutive meaning "of Peter", probably named in honor of Petar from Pacta conventa (1102).
 Their seat was in Raduč.
 The earliest known progenitor is Joanni of Raduch (1240), whose great-grandson Jacobus (1401) was the first to be named "Petrichevich de Petrich".

 A sub-branch of the family is Petričević-Hreljac, named after founder Hreljac son of Franko Petričević, written as Hrelac, Hrelacz, Hrelec, Hrelecz, Hreliacz, Hreliecz, Hrelijacs and Hrelyacz.
 The family was titled as aliter Petrichevich, Petricheuith or Petrichievich, and as they lived in Radina Vas (Raduč and Barlete) also had an adjective de Barlec et Radinavaz, de Barleth et Radinavacz, de Barleta et Radinavas, de Barletha et Radinauaz and de Radwch.
 In 1465, Hreljac bought some land in village Buchovichi in Lika from Karlo Kurjaković, and is mentioned among witnesses at the noble court table in 1487.
 His brother Petar is recorded 1495 for selling part of his estates to redeem a son from the Ottomans.
 Hreljac's son was also named Petar and was mentioned 1520 as a familiaris of Bernardin Frankopan.
 Family members extensively participated in the fights against the Ottomans and due to continuous pressure steadily migrated North of the river Kupa.
 Petar's son Juraj (d. before 1607) studied in Hungary, by 1576 was at the court of Ferdinand I and Maximilian I, then in the service of Juraj IV and Nikola V Zrinski, to whom was magister curiae and envoy.
 For many years he served military duties against the Ottomans along the Hungarian, Croatian and Slavonian border, and 1599 in Karlovac fortress.
 He married Barbara of Gašpar Mrnjavčić, getting an estate in the part of Brezovica, and until 1598 gathered some other estates.
-In December 1599, Rudolf II, Holy Roman Emperor confirmed the nobility status with a noble list and coat of arms issued in Plzen to Juraj, his children Nikola, Vuk, Jelena, Margareta, Uršula, and brother Mihovil.
+In December 1599, Rudolf II, Holy Roman Emperor confirmed the nobility status with a noble list and coat of arms issued in Plzeň to Juraj, his children Nikola, Vuk, Jelena, Margareta, Uršula, and brother Mihovil.
 Vuk was mentioned as the seigniory and owner of the estate in Brezovica (1614, 1629), and had a son Toma who was a noble judge in Varaždin County (1649–1663).
 Toma's son Franjo (d.
 1709) with marriage received Pušća and in its region investigated peasant revolts.
 His son Baltazar (b.
 1694) had six children and lived at Odranski Obrež where family descendants lived until the beginning of the 20th century.

 Another prominent sub-branch was Hungarian family Petričević-Horvat, founded by Nikola Petričević of Raduč, later also joined by Kozma Petričević, who in the 1540s moved to Transylvania.
 It additionally branched into Horváth-Tholdy and Horváth-Inczédy family.
 The aristocratic members reached the rank of Baron, and were chiefs of the Unitarian Church of Transylvania, politicians, generals, professors, and academics.
 They built a manor house in Păsăreni, and a castle in Ilișua, Romania.